 The Peterborough School celebrates the success of students at annual speech day at Peterborough Cathedral

+The Peterborough School celebrates success of students at annual speech day at Peterborough Cathedral

-The Peterborough School welcomed around 800 guests and gave out 100 awards, as well as presenting a cheque to the Young People’s Counselling Service (YPCS)
+The Peterborough School welcomed 800 guests and gave out 100 awards celebrating students and fundraising for a good cause.

 The Peterborough School celebrated the success of its students at its annual speech day at Peterborough Cathedral.

-The independent school, in Thorpe Road, welcomed around 800 guests to the cathedral on October 14 to congratulate students for their achievements in the 2021-2022 academic year.
+The independent school, in Thorpe Road, welcomed about 800 guests to the cathedral on October 14 to congratulate students for their achievements in the 2021-2022 academic year.

 There were approximately 100 prize winners in attendance, as well as staff and parents, who listened to the The Peterborough School headmaster Adrian Meadows’ annual speech and speeches from the school’s head boy, head girl, and their deputies.